Happy-Birdie/NextStep-Hacks-2025/README.md

 NextSteps Hacks 2025 Project

 Notes
+=
-FPS is on top-left of the overlay for testing purposes.
+The FPS counter is displayed at the top-left corner of the overlay for testing and performance monitoring.
-UI is not shown in the video because it's very simple and currently separate from the filter due to challenges in updating the overlay.
+The UI is not shown in the demo video because it is currently simple and separated from the filter due to ongoing work on integrating overlay updates.
+Connecting the UI to the overlay is straightforward and planned for future updates.

-The repository file structure:
+Repository file structure:
+=
-OLD_VERSION - contains the old version of the overlay before the project.
+OLD_VERSION - contains the overlay version prior to the NextStep Hacks 2025 week.
-NEXTSTEP_HACKS - updated version during the week of NextStep Hacks 2025
+NEXTSTEP_HACKS - contains the updated version developed during NextStep Hacks 2025.